Joao4569/ocean-basket-restaurant/README.md

  - All flowcharts and ERD diagrams used in this project were designed by making use of [Lucidchart](https://www.lucidchart.com/pages/).
  - All wireframes used in this project were designed by making use of [Balsamiq](https://balsamiq.com/).
  - I sourced my Google font pairing suggestion from [GoVisually](https://govisually.com/blog/2020s-top-20-google-font-pairs-for-your-next-project/), I decided to use the pairing suggestion of Elsie with Roboto fonts.
+ - I learned how to use `inline code blocks` in a Markdown file on [RIP Tutorial](https://riptutorial.com/markdown/example/1802/inline-code).